-However, I truly believe that using comfortable tools can really motivate you to bullet journaling every day.
+However, I truly believe that using comfortable tools can really motivate you to bullet journal every day.

-Although I’m a regularly stationery freak, this year I chose my bujo supplies wisely.
+Although I’m a regular stationery freak, this year I chose my bujo supplies wisely.

 Here are my 2020 bullet journal supplies (paid links):

 - Pens: Faber-Castell Pitt Artist Pens, Faber-Castell Ecco Pigment, Sakura Micron Pens